Pileni

-Pileni is a culturally important island in the Reef Islands, in the northern part of the Solomon Islands province of Temotu.
+Pileni is a culturally important island in the Reef Islands, Temotu Province, in the independent nation of Solomon Islands.
 Despite its location in Melanesia, the population of the islands is Polynesian.

 Pileni has a population of below 300 inhabitants and is around 200 m wide and 500 m long.
 It is vulnerable to tsunamis and the sea level rising.

 History

 The first church in Pileni was set up in the 1930s.
 The island was hit by cyclones in the 1950s, 1985 and 1993, and a tsunami struck the island in 1990.
 An extension school was set up on the island in 2002, the classroom of which is the island's only permanent building.
 From 2000, there has been a reported shortage of fish and shellfish, and some fruit trees have died.

 Economy

 Per household, the average monthly income is between SI$51 and SI$200.
 Some households sell pigs to increase their income.